mkaminaga/system_library/README.md

 Build
 ----
-There two things you have to do to use this library.<br>
+There are two things you have to do to use this library.<br>
 First, set path to "system.h" and include this header from client source files.<br>
 Second, add static link libraries (*.lib) to makefile of your project.
 Variable "LINK" is related.
 Required files are below.
 ```